1462903025/ShootingRange/README.md

 ### Commands to utilize-

-.range (client console command)- as a spectator anyone can use this command to enter the shooting range
+.bc (client console command)- as a spectator anyone can use this command to enter the shooting range

-.spectate (client console command)- anyone in the shooting range can use this command to return to spectator (they will be returned automatically for respawn events)
+.fh (client console command)- anyone in the shooting range can use this command to return to spectator (they will be returned automatically for respawn events)

 ### Configuration